R. K. Laxman: Personal life

 Laxman was first married to Kumari Kamala, a Bharatanatyam dancer and film actress who began her film career as a child actress named "Baby Kamala" and graduated into adult roles under the name "Kumari Kamala" ("Miss Kamala").
 They had no children and after their divorce in 1960 Laxman married his niece whose first name was again Kamala.
-She was the author and children's book writer- Kamala Laxman.
+She was the author and children's author, Kamala Laxman.
 In a cartoon series named "The star I never met" in film magazine Filmfare he painted a cartoon of Kamala Laxman, with the title "The star I only met!"
 The couple's son Srinivas Laxman is a Mumbai-based freelance space journalist who has contributed regularly to The Times of India.

 In September 2003, Laxman suffered a stroke that left him paralysed on his left side.
 He recovered from it partially.
 On the evening of 20 June 2010, Laxman was admitted to Breach Candy Hospital in Mumbai after being transported by an air ambulance from Pune.